 Once someone has purchased a high-priced commodity like a car from you, they are more likely to buy other related things from you.

-Through email marketing, you can upsell insurances, get them to upgrade features, sell newer models, etc. and all of this is going to add to your bottom line.
+Through email marketing or email popup, you can upsell insurances, get them to upgrade features, sell newer models, etc. and all of this is going to add to your bottom line.

 Multiple locations-One database